-A society free from violence against women and their children.
+A society free from violence.

 To collaborate with PATHS members, and to provide research, program development, awareness, and education on interpersonal violence to all.